nietaki/nietaki.github.io/_posts/2018-12-04-string-to-existing-atom-is-a-double-edged-sword.md

 ---

 I'd argue Elixir has relatively few gotchas.
-It's a simple and consistent language and when you first learn it there's only a few things that are genuinely counter intuitive and catch you by surprise.
+It's a simple and consistent language and when you first learn it there's only a few things that are genuinely counter-intuitive and catch you by surprise.

 One of the examples could be the difference between